PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 Alternatively, if compiled in, :func:`RE2Rule` provides similar functionality, but against libre2.

-Note that to check if a name is in a list of domains, :func:`SuffixMatchNodeRule` is preferred over complex regular expressions or multiple instances of :func:`RegexRule`.
+Note that to check if a name is in a list of domains, :func:`QNameSuffixRule` is preferred over complex regular expressions or multiple instances of :func:`RegexRule`.

 Rule Generators
 ---------------